 Access to the GTC Quality Improvement Database is available to sites as a result of their membership in the GTC.
 GTC member sites do not receive financial compensation for participation in the study, or funding for staff member time to record data into the database.
 Thus, sites will likely record that this project is "internally sponsored."
 Please record the appropriate financial disclosures for key members of your project team.
-Some member sites may have project team members who are on the steering committee of the GTC leadership group and we encourage this disclosure, albeit not as a financial relationship.
+Some member sites may have project team members who are key members of the GTC leadership aroup and we encourage this disclosure, albeit not as a financial relationship.